Penny Horseman writes ...

 Watch this documentary to find out more about the school.

-They have been busy making gingerbread persons and designing Christmas cards.
+This time last year they were busy making gingerbread persons and designing Christmas cards.

 Here is the winner of the best picture for the cover of the Town Christmas card.